 Example: If you sold due to unforeseen circumstances after only 20 months (instead of 24 months) of use as principal residence, you are exempt from paying capital gains tax on up to $208,333 in gains for a single tax filer (20 : 24 x $250K maximum exclusion = $208,333 prorated exclusion)

-E.) If you are a member of the military and you are being deployed, you may still qualify for the full tax exemption even if you do not meet the 2 year use as principal residence requirement.
+E) If you are a member of the military and you are being deployed, you may still qualify for the full tax exemption even if you do not meet the 2-year use as principal residence requirement.

-Example: You bought your home as married couple early Jan 2001 at $300K and sold early Jan 2016 at $700K with a $400K total gain (other than by way of depreciation) over 15 years.
+Example: You bought your home as a married couple early Jan 2001 at $300K and sold early Jan 2016 at $700K with a $400K total gain (other than by way of depreciation) over 15 years.
 (For simplicity closing costs are not calculated).
-This has been your principal residence from 2001 through 2005 (5 years) and from 2014 through 2015 (2 years), but you did rent out your home from 2006 through 2013 (8 years).
-You may only claim the capital gains tax exemption for years 2001 through 2008 (8 years, until the law changed) and for years 2014 through 2015 (2 years) for a total of (8+2=) 10 years prorated out of 15 years total holding period. $400K gains : 15 years = $26,667 x 10 years = $266,667 prorated gain exempt from capital gains tax.
-The remaining $133,333 gain is subject to capital gains tax at the applicable long term tax rate (see Exhibit 2.).
-Note: Depreciation recapture tax does apply (see par 22.).
+It has been your principal residence from 2001 through 2005 (5 years) and from 2014 through 2015 (2 years), but you did rent out your home from 2006 through 2013 (8 years).
+You may only claim the capital gains tax exemption for years 2001 through 2008 (8 years, until the law changed) and for years 2014 through 2015 (2 years) for a total of (8+2=) ten years prorated out of 15 years total holding period. $400K gains : 15 years = $26,667 x 10 years = $266,667 prorated gain exempt from capital gains tax.
+The remaining $133,333 gain is subject to capital gains tax at the applicable long-term tax rate (see Exhibit 2.).
+Note: Depreciation recapture tax does apply (see paragraph 22.).

 • Rental properties converted into your principal residence after a 1031 Exchange.